jhorey/ferry/README.md

-Drydock: big data development engine
+Ferry: big data development engine
 ====================================

-Drydock lets you define, run, and deploy big data stacks on your local machine using [Docker](https://www.docker.io).
+Ferry lets you define, run, and deploy big data stacks on your local machine using [Docker](https://www.docker.io).

-Drydock currently supports Hadoop/Yarn, GlusterFS/OpenMPI, and Cassandra (with more in the future).
+Ferry currently supports Hadoop/Yarn, GlusterFS/OpenMPI, and Cassandra (with more in the future).
-By using Drydock developers can get started creating their big data applications right away without the pain of installing and configuring all the complex backend software.
+By using Ferry developers can get started creating their big data applications right away without the pain of installing and configuring all the complex backend software.

 Big Data in small places